mtrahan/fuzzy-octo-computing-machine/README.md

     * This will not work because the security group needs to have a rule added to open port 3000.
         1. Go to EC2 -> Security Groups
         2. Click on the _blog_ security group and add an **Incoming** rule to open a **TCP** port **3000** to all IPs **0.0.0.0/0**

+## Use RDS Postgres Instead of Local Database

+## Create Image

+1. Go to EC2 Instances page
+2. Select instance
+3. Click _Actions_ -> _Create Image_
+4. Go to EC2 AMI page to see status of image

+## Launch New Image using Image and CloudFormation

+1. Clone git repo to local computer: `git clone https://github.com/mtrahan/fuzzy-octo-computing-machine.git`
+2. Go to CloudFormation tab and click *Create New Stack*
+3. Add a Name
+4. Upload template to Amazon S3, choose the file __instance-only.template__ from the repo you just cloned
+5. Click Next
+6. Fill in the AmiId and the KeyPair name.
+The AmiId will be the ID for the image created in the last section and the KeyPair name will be the one you created when you launched your first instance.
+7. Add a **Name** tag to your instances.
+8. Launch stack

+When the instance comes up, you will have to ssh on the instance and manually start the app by setting the RAILS_ENV and the SECRET_KEY_BASE then running `bin/rails server`.

+## Launch New Image and Automatically Start App on Instance Start Up

+Same as *Launch New Image using Image and CloudFormation* but instead use the __instance-userdata.template__

+## Launch Stack with Elastic Loadbalancer and AutoScaling Group

+Same as *Launch New Image using Image and CloudFormation* but instead use the __elb-asg.template__